apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-**host**         --           Host name or IP address to bind to **port**         --           Port # to bind to eventSize        2500         Maximum size of a single event line, in bytes keepFields       false        Setting this to true will preserve the Priority,
+**host**         --           Host name or IP address to bind to **port**         --           Port # to bind to eventSize        2500         Maximum size of a single event line, in bytes keepFields       none         Setting this to 'all' will preserve the Priority,
+                              Timestamp and Hostname in the body of the event.
+                              A spaced separated list of fields to include is allowed as well.
+Currently, the following fields can be included: priority, version,
-                              Timestamp and Hostname in the body of the event. selector.type                 replicating or multiplexing selector.*       replicating  Depends on the selector.type value interceptors     --           Space-separated list of interceptors
+                              timestamp, hostname.
+The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. selector.type                 replicating or multiplexing selector.*       replicating  Depends on the selector.type value interceptors     --           Space-separated list of interceptors